KichoX/Newsletter-SignUp/README.md

 This site is a simple newsletter signup page that allows users to enter their email address and subscribe to a newsletter.
 The site is built using Node.js and is hosted on Render.
 CHECK IT AT : https://newsletter-signup-5pxd.onrender.com

+(I accidentally made a mistake of leaking the API key for mailchimp, they revoke it so now I can't track who has subscribed..
+I know it's an easy fix but that doesnt affect the work of the site and it's okay to learn from mistakes.)

 To run the site locally, follow these steps:
 1. Clone the repository to your local machine using the following command: git clone https://github.com/your-username/newsletter-signup.git